RobbieTheWagner/PolymitaDemo/README.md

 gets a price based on all of the containers.
 This information is then all passed back to Java and reflected in the Bill of Lading table, and can be exported to PDF if desired.

+This README will tell you how to install this demo.
+It will also go through a few sample usages of the program.

 ## Table of Contents
 [Step 1: Clone The Repo](#step1)